rayanfam/rayanfam.github.io/_posts/2018-10-05-hypervisor-from-scratch-part-4.md

 If you want to think about x86 EPT virtualization,  assume, for example, that CR4.PAE = CR4.PSE = 0.
 The translation of a **32-bit** linear address then operates as follows:

 - Bits 31:22 of the linear address select an entry in the guest page directory located at the guest-physical address in CR3.
-The guest-physical address of the guest page-directory entry (PDE) is translated through EPT to determine the guest PDE’s physical address.
+The guest-physical address of the guest page-directory entry (PDE) is translated through EPT to determine the guest PDE's physical address.
 - Bits 21:12 of the linear address select an entry in the guest page table located at the guest-physical address in the guest PDE.
-The guest-physical address of the guest page-table entry (PTE) is translated through EPT to determine the guest PTE’s physical address.
+The guest-physical address of the guest page-table entry (PTE) is translated through EPT to determine the guest PTE's physical address.
 - Bits 11:0 of the linear address is the offset in the page frame located at the guest-physical address in the guest PTE.
 The guest physical address determined by this offset is translated through EPT to determine the physical address to which the original linear address translates.

 Note that PAE stands for **P**hysical **A**ddress **E**xtension which is a memory management feature for the x86 architecture that extends the address space and PSE stands for **P**age **S**ize **E**xtension that refers to a feature of x86 processors that allows for pages larger than the traditional 4 KiB size.